HyrumDickinson/solar-panel-protection-system/README.md

 - `python-2-version` : Python 2
 - `original` : Python 2

-All README files are written in Markdown.
+All README and WRITEME files are written in Markdown.

 ## Dependencies